 It is not unusual to see midterm grades that are lower than what a student was used to in high school.
 If this is the case with your student, do not panic.
 Sometimes first-year students study for tests the same way they did in high school, or expected to deliver the same kind of answers on tests – for example, students may be memorizing facts, but in college a professor wants them to understand and apply concepts to show their mastery of the material.
-You can see from this illustration of Bloom’s Taxonomy that there are various levels of thinking.
+You can see from this graphic that there are various levels of thinking.
 The level students were expected to perform at in high school is lower than where they will need to perform in college.

 You may want to ask your student some rhetorical questions – not for them to answer in that moment, but for them to reflect on in their own time (so they find their own solutions):